pedrocid/arxiv-clarity-ios/README.md

 - Provides helper methods for state updates

 #### 🎨 **Views**
-- **PaperListView**: Main interface with search, filtering, and paper list
+- **PaperListView**: Main interface with search, filtering, and paper list with navigation to detail views
 - **PaperRowView**: Individual paper display with title, authors, and category badge
+- **PaperDetailView**: Comprehensive paper details with download, browser reading, and sharing options

 ## 🔧 Technical Details